johnnyy5929/sep11-freedom-project/tool/learning-log.md

 `````
 ![js](Screenshot_20-10-2024_192348_kaboomjs.com.jpeg)
-So as you can see here I used all the code I needed for a fake paceman game.
+So as you can see here I used all the code I needed for a fake pacman game.
 You can move and eat the ghost.
 This is what I did for LL1.

 <!--
 * Links you used today (websites, videos, etc)